Berry offers a number of international internships through the following providers:

 ISA-ELAP program places students in community-development projects in a number of Latin American countries and includes an intensive Spanish language program.

-CIEE offers a credit-bearing internship as an elective in its Senegal semester program.
+CIEE offers a credit-bearing internship as an elective in its Senegal semester program for students of French.

 Check out other internship opportunities with

 Consortium for Overseas Student Teaching

 "I received four job offers in two days.. . the thing that impressed the principals the most was all of my study abroad experience." - Ellen C., Berry graduate

 More than twenty Berry students have participated in overseas student teaching since 1998.
 Teaching outside the US provides valuable professional and personal experience.